Il Cinema Ritrovato 2023 Roundup

 7. Rings on Her Fingers (Rouben Mamoulian, 1943, 35mm)

 8. The Dupes (Tawfiq Saleh, 1973, Restored) - another one on my Wishlist (I had only seen it home streaming on Aflamuna).
-We watched a new restoration which had a touching introduction by Anni Kanafani, wife of Ghassan Kanafani whose 1963 novel Men in the Sun the film is based on.
+We watched a new restoration which had a moving introduction by Anni Kanafani, wife of Ghassan Kanafani whose 1963 novel Men in the Sun the film is based on.
 Quoting Cécilia Cenciarelli, one of the festival’s directors, who described it as “painfully relevant” during the introduction.

 9. Dreams of a City (Mohammad Malas, 1984, 35mm) - I included this film at the 2021 edition of CineMAS and watched an unrestored digital version, so I was glad to see a better copy on 35mm.